Callum Morris: Dunfermline return

 After leaving Aberdeen, Morris re-signed for Dunfermline Athletic on 31 December 2016 on a deal until the end of the 2016–17 season.
 After helping the club finish fifth in the Scottish Championship, Morris signed a one-year contract extension keeping him at the club until May 2018.

 Prior to the start of the 2017–18 season, Morris was named captain of the club, following the departures of Andy Geggan and Callum Fordyce.
 Morris spent the season with the Pars before leaving at the end of his contract in May 2018.

 Ross County

 Morris signed for Ross County during the 2018 close season.
 In his first season at the club Morris won the 2018-19 Scottish Championship and the 2018-19 Scottish Challenge Cup.
 Morris was released by County on 27 May 2021 along with nine other players.

 Morpeth Town

 On 19 July 2021 Morris signed for Northern Premier League side Morpeth Town.
+After two seasons with Morpeth, Morris announced on his social medias that he was retiring from football.